U2NG/2018-OSF-Demo/02_OSF_Project_Setup.md

 You get into the **wiki** by **clicking on the widget**, and then click on the **edit** button in the upper right to open up the editor.

 ## ***Activity***
-**Create wiki with a Research Question and hypothesis.**
+**Create wiki giving a brief description of the project.**

 * Take a minute to set up a wiki for the project.

-* Discuss amongst your group what you are interested in looking at in the dataset I given to you.

-* Then collaboratively enter your research question and hypotheses, if you have them, into the wiki.
+* Enter some hypothetical text, into the wiki section.

 # Adding organizational structure
 Right now our project is pretty flat.
 It is basically just one big folder with a wiki with some basic content in it.